laxvy/laxvy/README.md

-## Hello~
+## Hello.

 A lot of my code is a work in progress (Thus private as a result), but I'm hoping for my github account to be representative of the things I love and everything about myself.
+I have a huge love for Low Level and Backend Programming, though I'm not averse to front end work either.

-I'm Currently Learning Japanese, albeit very slowly.
+On the Non-Coding side of things, I'm Currently Learning Japanese, albeit very slowly.

 <!--
 **laxvy/laxvy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.